 All agencies, including school, have a designated officer.
 This person at school has attended rigorous safeguarding training so they will know when to pass things on.
-Our school has several designated officers – these are M Henderson, A McCurry, A Marshall, J Shaw.
+Our school has several designated officers – these are M Henderson, and A Marshall.

 DOES SCHOOL OR ANOTHER AGENCY ALWAYS TELL A

 PARENT OF A REFERRAL TO SOCIAL CARE?

 No - In order to keep children safe sometimes we have to leave it to the experts.
 This type of high level concern is very rare as in most cases Social Care would ask that school or the other referring agency speak with the parents first.

 School has a duty of care, as do you as parents, to safeguard our children.
 It is all our joint responsibility to report welfare concerns to Social Care.
 This does not mean that children will be automatically removed from home, but that we as adults can ensure that our

 children are able to enjoy their childhood free from harm.